noir-lang/noir/docs/docs/developers/getting-started.md

 1. Build a user-facing application that connects to the Aztec network via the TypeScript SDK.
 2. Build an Aztec Connect bridge that connects the Aztec network to Ethereum smart contracts.

-We are also working on Noir, a domain specific language that can be used to develop ZK-provable programs.
-Scroll down for more details.
+We are also working on Noir, an independent domain specific language that can be used to develop ZK-provable programs.
+Refer to the [Noir page](./noir) for more details.

 :::tip
 Running out of ideas to build?
 Check our [Grants](https://aztec.network/grants) for inspirations!